-The jet plow would be about 15 feet wide, with skids 36 feet long and 2.7 feet wide.
-The plow share is around 12 inches wide.
-Excavation of the trench in U.S. waters (both bedrock and in sediment) would result in a temporary disturbance of approximately 51.3 acres.
-Many of the water quality modeling efforts for similar projects that have undergone regulatory review and gained regulatory approval have used a jet plow sediment release fraction of between 25 and 30 percent for similar fine-grained sediments as present in Lake Erie.
-Because 70 to 75 percent of the sediment in the jet plow trench would return to the trench, no fill would be added to the trench.
+Excavation of the trench in U.S. waters (both bedrock and in sediment) would result in a temporary only disturbance of approximately 12.7 acres.
+Many of the water quality modeling efforts for similar projects that have undergone regulatory review and gained regulatory approval have used a jet plow sediment release fraction of between 25 and 30 percent for similar finegrained sediments as present in Lake Erie.
+Because 70 to 75 percent of the sediment in the jet plow or water jetting trench would return to the trench, no fill would be added to the trench.
 A depression would be expected to occur in the lake bottom over the installed cable, and the contours of the lake bottom would be expected to return to pre-installation conditions through natural deposition to the lakebed.
 Thus, the only permanent disturbance to the seabed would be the presence of the two 6-inch cables and the telecommunications cable.

 HDD operations have the potential to release drilling fluids to the surface through inadvertent returns.
-Such conditions will be addressed via an Inadvertent Returns Plan established and implemented by the drilling contractor.
-Because drilling fluids consist largely of a bentonite clay-water mixture, they are generally considered non-toxic.
+The HDD contractor will implement the Inadvertent Fluid Release Prevention, Monitoring, and Contingency Plan.
+Because drilling fluids consist largely of a bentonite claywater mixture, they are generally considered non-toxic.
 While drilling fluid seepage associated with inadvertent returns is most likely to occur near the bore entry and exit points where the drill head is shallow, inadvertent returns infrequently occur at other locations along the directional bore path.